david32768/Jynx/README.md

 *	invokeinterface; omit number as will be calculated and precede method_name with '@'
 ```
 	; invokeinterface java/util/Enumeration/hasMoreElements()Z 1
-	invokeinterface @java/util/Enumeration/hasMoreElements()Z
+	invokeinterface @java/util/Enumeration.hasMoreElements()Z
 ```
-*	if .limit is omitted it will be calculated rather than 1
+*	if .limit is omitted it will be calculated rather than defaulting to 1
 *	class names etc. must be valid Java names
 *	labels are constrained to be a Java Id or if generated start with an @
 *	.interface must be used to declare an interface rather than .class interface